idaholab/moose/test/doc/content/source/postprocesors/InterfaceUOPPS.md

 !syntax description /Postprocessors/InterfaceUOPPS

 InterfaceUOPPS is a postprocessor for [InterfaceUO](/InterfaceUO.md).
-It create a global variable from the value computed in the linked userobject.
+It creates a global variable from the value computed in the linked userobject.

 ## Example Input File Syntax